-Serum calcitonin is used in the diagnosis and monitoring of thyroid carcinoma as well as in the evaluation of type II multiple endocrine neoplasia and familial thyroid carcinoma.
+Serum calcitonin is used in the diagnosis and monitoring of medullary thyroid cancer as well as in the evaluation of type II multiple endocrine neoplasia and familial medullary thyroid cancer.

-The calcitonin assay is mainly used for the evaluation of myeloid thyroid carcinoma (MTC), which is characterized by calcitonin over-secretion with concomitant presence of normal serum calcium levels.
-In some patients with myeloid thyroid cancer, calcitonin levels may be normal.
+The calcitonin measurement is mainly used for the evaluation of medullary thyroid carcinoma (MTC), which is characterized by calcitonin over-secretion with the concomitant presence of normal serum calcium levels.
+In some patients with medullary thyroid cancer, calcitonin levels may be normal.
 After surgery, calcitonin levels should be monitored periodically to ensure they return to normal.
-If levels remain elevated, then it is likely that there is tissue that is producing calcitonin.
-If levels drop after surgery and then increase, there is a chance the cancer will recur.
-Family members of patients with thyroid cancer should be regularly monitored using calcitonin measurement.
+If levels remain elevated, then it is likely that there is a tissue that is producing calcitonin.
+If levels drop after surgery and then increase, there is a chance cancer will recur.
+Family members of patients with medullary thyroid cancer should be regularly monitored using calcitonin measurement.

 Possible Interpretations of Pathological Values

 - Increase: Alcoholic cirrhosis, breast cancer, C-cell hyperplasia, chronic kidney failure, Cushing's disease, ectopic calcitonin production (such as in pancreatic cancer), hypercalcemia, pancreatic islet tumors, lung cancer (small cell), myeloid thyroid cancer, parathyroid adenoma, parathyroid hyperplasia, malignant anemia, pheochromocytoma, thyroiditis, uremia, Zollinger-Ellison syndrome.
 Medications: Calcium, epinephrine, glucagon, oral contraceptives, pentagastrin.